 Leave a comment

-I Found God today in an eventful, yet safe drive.
+I Found God today in an answered prayer.

 Leave a comment